 Career and research related information can be best found in his CV and publications list.
 Talis is the principal researcher and head of the group associated in and around Bachmannlab.
-He holds the full time professorship in the Institute of Public Law of the Faculty of Law, University of Tartu (Professor of Cognitive and Forensic Psychology) and has also adjunct professor’s duties in the Institute of Psychology.
+He holds the full time professorship in the Institute of Penal Law of the Faculty of Law, University of Tartu (Professor of Cognitive and Forensic Psychology) and has also adjunct professor’s duties in the Institute of Psychology of the same Faculty of Social Sciences.
 He is also head of group, Perception and Consciousness, in the Estonian Center of Behavioral and Health Sciences.
-Talis serves also for the Executive Board of the Union of Estonian Psychologists.
+Talis served also for the Executive Board of the Union of Estonian Psychologists.
 He is full member of the Association for Scientific Studies of Consciousness and Association for Psychological Science.
-Talis holds the duties of an Estonian representative in COST Action BM0605.
-He also serves as an expert in psychology and behavioral sciences for the Estonian Science Foundation.
-As the principal investigator, he has been responsible for obtaining finances for the research group and putting together personnel of the group.
+Talis held the duties of an Estonian representative in COST Action BM0605 and is a co-editor for Consciousness and Cognition (Elsevier).
+He also serves as an expert in psychology and behavioral sciences for the Estonian Science Agency.
+As the principal investigator, he has been responsible for obtaining finances for the research group and putting together the staff of the group.

 Some bits on Talis Bachmann’s personal background and his interests and hobbies besides scientific/academic matters can be found here.